Human Abuse Potential Study

 - This was a randomized, double-blind, single-dose, 4-period crossover study in 38 healthy adult nondependent, recreational stimulant users1

-- The primary endpoint was the mean maximum effect (Emax) for drug liking “at this moment” assessed on a 100-point visual analog scale (VAS) where 0 = strong disliking and 100 = strong liking1
+- The primary endpoint was the mean Emax for drug liking “at this moment” assessed on a 100-point VAS, where 0 = strong disliking and 100 = strong liking, and was similar for WAKIX versus placebo1

 - Study validity and sensitivity were confirmed by significant difference in Emax values between phentermine and placebo (P<0.0001)1